meltyourface/blank/posts/Gates-of-the-Devils-Realm/Lucifers-Labyrinth-Psychic-Empowerment-Ritual/index.md

 ---
 Meditation Ritual: The Labyrinth of Lucifer

-Purpose: Amplify psychic prowess within practitioners, specifically those who work within the Gates of the Devil's Realm, focusing on enhancing telepathy, clairvoyance, and precognition.
+**Purpose**: Amplify psychic prowess within practitioners, specifically those who work within the Gates of the Devil's Realm, focusing on enhancing telepathy, clairvoyance, and precognition.

-Requirements:
+**Requirements**:
 1. Quiet, undisturbed space, preferably within the darker realms
 2. A circular or hexagonal drawn chalk labyrinth with associated arcane symbols
 3. Black candles with sulfur-infused wax and Ceremonial dagger